pcm-ca/pcm-ca.github.io/pages/vegas/installation/index.md

 [100%] Built target vegas
 ```

-and in your **build** folder some files and a folder were created.
-Moreover, a executable file named 𝕍egas was created.
-This is the part of 𝕍egas to run the simulations.
-You can have this file in all folder where you are going to run a simulation.
-But it is better have the 𝕍egas executable into your ```/usr/bin/``` folder such that 𝕍egas can be executed wherever.
-If you want this, run ```sudo make install``` and 𝕍egas will be into ```/usr/bin/```.
+Once this process ends, in the **build** folder some files and a folder should have been created, along with a executable file named 𝕍egas.
+This file is the executable used to run the simulations in 𝕍egas.
+You can place this file in all the folders where you are going to run a simulation.
+However, it is better place the 𝕍egas executable in the ```/usr/bin/``` folder, such that 𝕍egas can be executed anywhere.
+To do this, run ```sudo make install``` and 𝕍egas will be placed in the ```/usr/bin/``` folder.

-If all was fine, when you run in your terminal the command 𝕍egas, a message like this should be showed
+If everything went well, when you run the command ```vegas``` in a terminal, a message like this should appear

 <center>
     <img src="output.png" alt="Image"/>
 </center>

-In this point, you need to have a JSON file to run 𝕍egas.
-Let's go to learn how to make this file in the next section.
-But firts, let me to show you how you should to [build the sample](/vegas/system-building/).
+At this point, you just need a JSON input file with the simulation parameters, along with the sample files, to run a simulation using 𝕍egas.

 ---